docbogdanc/Mod1_chal/README.md

 ## Credits

 Everything was possible due to hard work , excellent teachers and a very friendly community.
-The material provided by bootcamp is extremely useful
+The material provided by bootcamp is extremely useful, especially the code sourse for this html and css files

 ## License